Extravenger/extravenger.github.io/_posts/OSEP-Review/2025-02-10-osep-review.md

 Currently, there are 7 challenges in total, with Offsec recently adding a new one.
 The challenges are arranged in increasing order of difficulty, so challenge 7 will be the toughest.
 The first four challenges focus on specific topics, while challenges 5 through 7 offer the best simulation of the actual exam environment, providing the closest experience to the real thing.<br>
 I encourage you to approach the labs from multiple angles rather than relying on just one method.
 For example, if you solve a step on a Windows machine, make sure you also know how to do it on a Linux machine.
 This way, you'll always have a backup plan if something goes wrong.

+# My three cents

+1. <u>Learn to read between the lines</u>:

+This section may not follow the standard course overview format, but it's a crucial one.
+Learning to read between the lines is key to understanding what’s happening behind the scenes, especially when the information isn't directly in front of you.
+For example, when you ping a machine, you can often determine whether the target system is running Linux or Windows based on the TTL value.
+A TTL of 63 typically indicates Linux, while 127 suggests Windows—assuming there’s a router between you and the target.
+This is what I mean by learning to read between the lines: understanding the context behind the output of your tools, because the data they provide can tell you so much more than what’s immediately visible.

+2. <u>Know your tools</u>:

+You can achieve the same result with multiple tools, so it's important to always have a backup tool ready.
+Not every tool is suited for every situation, and having alternatives ensures you're prepared for anything that comes up.

+3. <u>Take notes as you go</u>:

+Take notes and write up your own detailed summary for every lab you exploit.
+This can serve as a valuable reference for similar situations you might encounter during the exam.